trueos/pcbsd/src-qt5/docs/install.rst

 A button is also provided to "Load config from USB".
 If you have saved the configuration from a previous installation, it can be loaded at this time from a
 FAT-formatted USB stick.

-This initial screen allows you to select your language.
+By default, PC-BSD® menus will display in English, unless you select another language in the drop-down menu in this screen.
 The menus in PC-BSD® have been translated to several different languages and you can see the status of your native language at the `PC-BSD® Translation Site <http://translate.pcbsd.org/>`_.
-If your language does not show 100% translation at this website, it means that not all of the menus have been translated yet and that the untranslated menus will instead display in English.
-You are welcome to join the
-`PC-BSD® translators mailing list <http://lists.pcbsd.org/mailman/listinfo/translations>`_ if you would like to assist in translating menus to your native language.
+If your language does not show 100% translation at this website, it means that not all of the menus have been translated yet and that the untranslated menus will be displayed in English.
+Refer to :ref:`Become a Translator` if you would like to assist in translating the graphical menus to your native language.

-By default, PC-BSD® menus will display in English, unless you select another language in the drop-down menu in this screen.

 .. note:: small screens may not display the entire installer window, which means that the buttons at the bottom of the window are hidden and inaccessible.
    There are two solutions for this situation: press :kbd:`Alt` while dragging the window with the mouse, or press :kbd:`Alt+N` to select the next button of the window.

-When you are finished, click the "Next" button to go to the next installation screen.
+When you are finished reviewing this screen, click the "Next" button to go to the next installation screen.

 .. index:: installation
 .. _System Selection Screen: